natenka/pyneng-book-en/docs/source/book/04_data_structures/6_dicts.rst

 Dictionaries are mutable ordered data type:

-* data in the dictionary are pairs ``key: value``
+* data in dictionary are pairs ``key: value``
 * values are accessible by key, not by number as in lists
-* the entries in the dictionary display in the order they were defined.
+* entries in dictionary display in order they were defined.
-* since dictionaries are mutable, the dictionary items can be changed, added, removed
+* since dictionaries are mutable, dictionary items can be changed, added, removed
-* the key must be an immutable object: number, string, tuple
+* key must be an immutable object: number, string, tuple
 * value can be data of any type

 .. note::